dashpilot/single-file-components-for-vanilla-js/README.md

 This script is simply meant to help you write code in a more modular way, but it doesn't feature the wealth of extras Svelte offers (template language, two-way binding, CSS-scoping etc.).
 Let me know if there are any features/improvements you'd like to see.

-If you do want templating, two-way-binding and a data-store, take a look at my Alpine.js version: <https://github.com/dashpilot/single-file-components-for-alpinejs>
+If you do want templating, two-way-binding and a data-store, take a look at the Alpine.js version: <https://github.com/dashpilot/single-file-components-for-alpinejs>

 ## Press the :star: button